isogeo/doc-admin/Help/en/features/csw_client/csw_harvest.md

 ## About CSW nodes

-For the purpose of researching and viewing metadata, France's national GeoCatalog is the preferred node of the national Spatial Data Infrastructure (SDI).
+For the purpose of researching and viewing metadata, France&apos;s national GeoCatalog is the preferred node of the national Spatial Data Infrastructure (SDI).
 Its metadatabase is used for reports by France on the implementation of the INSPIRE directive.

 Public authorities that possess geographical data and services within the scope of the INSPIRE initiative are encouraged to populate the GeoCatalog.
 Three methods are available for this purpose: